AGM & Trustees meeting 5 november 2019

 3. Hope Farm development

-A sub-committee will negotiate terms with a development promoter to apply for planning approval on Hope Farm.
+A sub-committee had negotiated satisfactory terms with Pigeon a development promoter and were at an advanced stage in applying for planning approval for around 100 houses on Hope Farm.

 4. Income and expenditure

 Income for April to September amounted to £113,541.
 Of which, 77% came from rents and 23% from COIF dividends and interest.

 Expenditure of £77,2591 was accounted for by £46,2515 (57%) on grants, £16,968 (21%) on admin and committee expenses, and £13,075 (16%) on land and property expenses. £32,219 (29%) was retained for future expenditure.

 Seven new grants were awarded in the first six months, with a total value of £29,062, for three student education grants, two public education grants, one research grant and one for capital works.

 The total value of all grants awarded since 2007 was £1,313,979.

 5. Easton & Otley College